spryker/spryker-docs/docs/scos/dev/guidelines/monitorable-process-guidelines.md

 ### What NOT to log?
 * Avoid logging unreasonably.
 When you decide to have a log-entry, you should have at least 1 use-case in mind where the related data can be considered a helpful addition.
-* Avoid logging in performance critical places.
+* Minimize logging in performance critical places.
 In case there is a performance critical process or an unusually large cycle as a sub-process element, you should make a careful decision between performance vs traceability.
-* Audit trail (including authentication & authorization): it is recommended to log the audit trails of important entity changes but it should not be sent to the regular log system since the typical data here consists mainly of sensitive data.
+* Audit trail (including authentication & authorization): it is recommended to log the audit trails of important entity changes, but it should not be sent to the regular log system since the typical data here consists mainly of sensitive data.

 ### Log levels